 Gene Perrotta’s education includes the University of Delaware (B.A.), the University of North Carolina at Chapel Hill (M.S.W.), and North Carolina State University (M.Ed.).
 Gene has worked with and for North Carolina’s young children from the early 1970s until present, starting in 1973 with one of the first home-based, early intervention programs in the state.
 From 1978 until 1996, he served as State Program Consultant for DECs and the High Priority Infant Tracking Program, and then as the State Early Intervention Staff Development Coordinator.
 In 1996, he became the Early Intervention Director at the Smoky Mountain Center in Sylva and in 2006, the Director of the Children’s Developmental Services of Buncombe, Madison, Henderson and Transylvania Counties.
 Since retiring from the NC Division of Public Health in 2006, he has been a consultant for training and technical assistance at the Region A Partnership for Children.

 Marnie Reber is the Director of Family Support Services for the Iredell County Partnership for Young Children.
-She has been a Parent Educator for 15 years and has worked with families in her native state of Ohio and in North Carolina.
-At the Iredell Partnership for Children Marnie oversees the Parents as Teachers Program and the Early Learning Resource Center where she works with Parent Educators and Education Specialists to inform parents and providers of the importance of healthy child and family development.
-Marnie also serves as the leader of the Nurturing the Brain training team from Iredell County, facilitates the Parents as Teachers Advisory Board, participates in the Iredell Statesville Schools Inclusion Initiative and is a member of the Credentialing Committee of the North Carolina Parenting Education Network.
-She has previously co-chaired the Local Interagency Coordinating Council.
-Marnie will complete her Masters of Education in Leadership, Advocacy and Policy from UNC Wilmington in December, 2016.
+She has been a Parent Educator for 16 years and has worked with families in her native state of Ohio and in North Carolina.
+She is a graduate of the University of Cincinnati.
+In her capacity with the Iredell Smart Start agency she works with Parent Educators and Education Specialists to inform parents and providers of the importance of healthy child and family development.
+Marnie oversees the Parents as Teachers, Parent-Child Playgroups, and Dolly Parton’s Imagination Library program.
+In addition to the NCIMHA Board of Directors, she has co-chaired the Local Interagency Coordinating Council, facilitates the Parents as Teachers Advisory Board and serves with the Iredell County Partners Behavioral Collaborative.
+Marnie received her M.Ed. from the University of North Carolina at Wilmington in Leadership, Advocacy, and Policy.
+She and her husband live in Mooresville, North Carolina.

 Sharon serves as the Lead for the North Carolina Infant-Toddler Program State Systemic Improvement Plan that focuses on improving social-emotional outcomes for children birth to three years old with special needs.
 She also serves as the Part C Data Manager where she is responsible for oversight of all data reporting for federal and state grants, programmatic evaluation activities, and efforts to ensure effective implementation of program activities.
 Prior to her current role, she served as the Project Director for The Kaleidoscope Project, a community initiative aiming to improve places and spaces where children live, learn and play in Wake County as a means to nurture children’s mental, social and emotional well-being.
 In addition, during her time with the NC Race to the Top – Early Learning Challenge grant, she served as an Implementation Specialist supporting systems building work and applying principles of Implementation Science in rural counties in North Carolina for numerous early childhood evidence-based strategies supporting young children and families.
 Further, she helped lead initiatives around early childhood workforce development, system transformation and policy efforts to improve early childhood mental health.
 She holds a MEd in Early Intervention and Family Support from the University of North Carolina at Chapel Hill, a MA in Liberal Studies from the University of North Carolina at Greensboro and is currently pursuing her PhD in at North Carolina State University in the Department of Educational Leadership, Policy, and Human Development.